DanielSeehausen/lecture-bits-bytes-and-arrays/day1/day1.md

     - Numbers up to 15 digits long are accurate

 ### Alright -- we are ready to talk about Arrays and Vectors
-  - We are talking GENERAL now -- not javascript!
-  - what is an array 'really'?
+  - what is an array really?
   - **contiguous memory -- no need for pointers to elements!**
   - talk more about resizing and show it more with array operations react application
   - Q: any ideas on how we can store a sequence of things outside of this contiguous paradigm???